Clone HDD to SSD(Solid-State Disk) without Reinstalling Windows 11 or Windows 10 - Qiling

 01. Connect A Second Hard Drive

-Tools you need: a screwdriver, a Power Splitter Adapter cable, a SATA cable or an USB to SATA adapter.
-Make sure the target HDD/SSD is larger than the used space of the current drive.
+Tools you need: To clone a hard drive or solid state drive, you'll need a screwdriver, a Power Splitter Adapter cable, a SATA cable, or an USB to SATA adapter.
+Ensure the target drive is larger than the used space of the current drive.

 • Connect the target disk to your computer.

-• For desktop, open the mainframe with screwdriver and connect the disk to the mainboard with a SATA cable, then connect the disk's Power Splitter Adapter Cable into the power supply box.
+• For desktop, open the mainframe and connect the disk to the mainboard with a SATA cable, then connect the disk's Power Splitter Adapter Cable into the power supply box using a screwdriver.

 02. Download a Disk Cloning Utility